 Communities are the foundation of our business.
 We’re always looking to create positive, lasting impacts on job creation and the spirit of our communities by putting old buildings back to use.

-When it comes to our products and packaging, we keep it simple and smart.
-We don’t use hazardous materials, and we are always looking for ways to remove nonessential features that generate excess waste.
+When it comes to our products and packaging, we are committed to continuous improvement.
+We actively avoid and monitor restricted substances in our supply chain and are always looking for ways to remove nonessential features that generate excess waste.

 Compliance to all applicable environmental, health and safety laws and regulations is a baseline.
 When it is possible to do more, we do.